yrsegal/rejuvenation-modpack/README.md

   Fixes Rayquaza crashing the game by simple existence.
 - FixSuperLuck.rb
   Super Luck increases held item chances on wild pokemon, as it's supposed to.
+- FixUnderpoweredZMoves.rb
+  Z-upgraded attacks which should have higher base power now do.
+Moves such as Hidden Power can be upgraded into differently typed Z-Moves.
 - RelearnPreShadowMoves.rb
   Shadow Pokemon regain their old moves over time, as they're supposed to.
 - Route4GlobalChange.rb